School Design

 School Design Engages the Community

 Strong schools spring from an involved community.
-We guide our creative process from the initial spark to project completion by listening, embracing, and reflecting on the unique character of each community and each school.
+We guide our school design process from the initial spark to project completion by listening, embracing, and reflecting on the unique character of each community and each school.
 We have developed an innovative Design Toolbox comprised of techniques rooted in participatory learning, such as day-in-the-life shadowing, guided school tours, lessons-learned seminars, student and staff photo journaling, aesthetic, and amenity visioning sessions, interactive puzzle play, and community workshops about k12 educational design.

 K12 EDUCATION STUDIO LEADERS